Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have a 39-26 record in games they were listed as the moneyline favorite (winning 60% of those games).
+- The Yankees have been underdogs in 34 games this season and have come away with the win 13 times (38.2%) in those contests.

-- When it has played as moneyline favorites with odds of -110 or shorter, New York has a 42-31 record (winning 57.5% of its games).
+- New York has a record of 8-7 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- Based on this game's moneyline, the Yankees have an implied win probability of 52.4%.
+- The Yankees have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- New York has played in 107 games with a set over/under, and have combined with its opponents to go over the total 48 times (48-54-5).
+- New York's games have gone over the total in 48 of its 108 chances.

-- The Yankees have put together a 6-6-0 record against the spread this season (covering 50% of the time).
+- The Yankees have an against the spread mark of 6-6-0 in 12 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!